IBM/merlin-docs/docs/README.md

 IBM i Modernization Engine for Lifecycle Integration (Merlin) is a set of tools run in OpenShift containers which guide and assist software developers in the modernization of IBM i applications, allowing them to realize the value of a hybrid cloud, multi-platform DevOps implementation.

+**News**: Version 2.0 has been [announced](https://www.ibm.com/docs/en/announcements/i-modernization-engine-lifecycle-integration-merlin-20) and will be available June 14, 2024!

 #### Getting started videos

 * **for users**: [YouTube video playlist](https://www.youtube.com/playlist?list=PLPELYviDwCnY6L5r5ZnmCneqhakLcB7ko).
 Starts with set of videos for configuring the web browser, just watch the video corresponding to your system then continue with the rest.